Payum/Payum/src/Payum/Core/Resources/docs/working-with-sensitive-information.md

 # Working with sensitive information

-All sensitive information (credit card number, cvv, card owner name etc) should be passed directly to a payment gateway.
+All sensitive information (credit card number, cvv, card owner name etc) should be passed directly to a gateway.
 It is not allowed to store such information even temporally.
 If you want to store it you have to do it according to [PCI SSC Data Security Standards](https://www.pcisecuritystandards.org/security_standards/).
 It is very a challenging task and it is out of scope of this chapter.